ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 This allows seeing the generated text / ai-model response in oneshot at the end, after it is fully generated, or potentially as it is being generated, in a streamed manner from the server/ai-model.

+Auto saves the chat session locally as and when the chat is progressing and inturn at a later time when you open SimpleChat, option is provided to restore the old chat session, if a matching one exists.

 The UI follows a responsive web design so that the layout can adapt to available display space in a usable enough manner, in general.